 ‘Dark woke’: what it means and how it might help Democrats

-Party insiders say that Democrat politicians have been encouraged to “embrace a new form of combative rhetoric” aimed at “winning back voters who have responded to President Donald Trump’s no-holds-barred version of politics,” said The New York Times.
+Party insiders say that Democratic politicians have been encouraged to “embrace a new form of combative rhetoric” aimed at “winning back voters who have responded to President Donald Trump’s no-holds-barred version of politics,” said The New York Times.
 This is an attempt to “step outside the bounds of the political correctness that Republicans have accused Democrats of establishing.”
 It’s an affect that “requires being crass but discerning, rude but only to a point.”
-Examples include California Gov. Gavin Newsom’s (D) aggressive meme warfare and Rep. Jasmine Crockett’s (D-Texas) “alliterative insults” (“bleach blonde bad built butch body”).
+Examples include California Gov. Gavin Newsom’s aggressive meme warfare and Texas Rep. Jasmine Crockett’s “alliterative insults” (“bleach blonde bad built butch body”).

 Republicans have “essentially put Democrats in a respectability prison,” said Bhavik Lathia, a communications consultant and former digital director for the Wisconsin Democratic Party, to the Times.
 There is an “extreme imbalance in strategy that allows Republicans to say stuff that really grabs voters’ attention,” while Democrats are “stuck saying boring pablum.”
+That has shifted with stunts like Newsom showing off knee pads on Thursday that he suggested were for leaders “selling out” to the Trump administration, said CNBC.

 The Week